-Remove and replace pavement defective for pattern segregation as specified in Section 409.3(h)3, for flushing as specified in Section 409.3(h)4, surface tolerance as specified in Section 409.3(l) or Section 309.3(l) and depth as specified in Section 409.3(m), or Section 309.3(m).
-Remove and replace pavement defective for percent within tolerance or Payment Factor Percentages as specified in Tables H and I.
+Remove and replace pavement defective for pattern segregation as specified in Section 413.3(h)3, for flushing as specified in Section 413.3(h)4, surface tolerance as specified in Section 413.3(l) or Section 313.3(l) and depth as specified in Section 413.3(m), or Section 313.3(m).
+Remove and replace pavement defective for percent within limits or Payment Factor Percentages as specified in Tables H and I.

-- (a) Standard HMA Construction. - 1.
-HMA Courses. - 1.a Superpave Asphalt Mixture Design, HMA Wearing Course.
-Square Yard or Ton - 1.b Superpave Asphalt Mixture Design, HMA Wearing Course (Scratch).
-Ton - 1.c Superpave Asphalt Mixture Design, HMA Wearing Course (Leveling).
-Ton - 1.d Superpave Asphalt Mixture Design, HMA Binder Course.
-Square Yard or Ton - 1.e Superpave Asphalt Mixture Design, HMA Binder Course (Leveling).
-Ton - 2.
-Bituminous Tack Coat.
-Section 460.4. - 3.
-Mixture Acceptance by Certification and Density Acceptance by Non-Movement, Optimum-Rolling Pattern, or Pavement Cores.
-The Representative will pay at the contract unit price, adjusted according to Table H. The total payment factor percentage is the sum of adjustments for each test criterion subtracted from 100%.
+- (a) Standard Asphalt Construction. - 1.
+Asphalt Courses.

+1.a Superpave Asphalt Mixture Design, Asphalt Wearing Course.
+Square Yard or Ton

+1.b Superpave Asphalt Mixture Design, Asphalt Wearing Course (Scratch).
+Ton

+1.c Superpave Asphalt Mixture Design, Asphalt Wearing Course (Leveling).
+Ton

+1.d Superpave Asphalt Mixture Design, Asphalt Binder Course.
+Square Yard or Ton

+1.e Superpave Asphalt Mixture Design, Asphalt Binder Course (Leveling).
+Ton

+2. Asphalt Tack Coat.
+Section 460.4.

+3. Mixture Acceptance by Certification and Density Acceptance by Non-Movement, Optimum-Rolling Pattern, or Pavement Cores.
+The Representative will pay at the contract unit price, adjusted according to Table H. The total payment factor percentage for pavements with density acceptance other than by pavement cores is the sum of adjustments for each test criterion subtracted from 100%.
 The adjustment for an individual test criterion is the payment factor percentage subtracted from 100%.
-The pavement will be considered defective if the payment factor for asphalt content, percent passing the 75 μ m (No. 200) sieve, and percent passing the 2.36 mm (No. 8) sieve (No. 8 sieve not applicable for 4.75 mm asphalt mixtures) are all 85%.
-For pavements with density acceptance by cores, the pavement will be considered defective if the pavement density cores result in a percent within tolerance less than 64.
+The pavement will be considered defective if the payment factor for asphalt content, percent passing the 75 μ m (No. 200) sieve, and percent passing the 2.36 mm (No. 8) sieve are all 85%.

+For pavements with density acceptance by cores, the payment will be as specified in Section 413.4(a)4 with pay factors from Table H being applied.
+The pavement will be considered defective if the pavement density cores result in a percent within limits less than 50.